ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

       - A
     :Model:                   # Substring: Add '-DCHOO' for compilation of all files of any test with 'Model' in its name
       - CHOO
-    :M(ain|odel):             #     Regex: Add '-DBLESS_YOU' for all files of any test with 'Main' or 'Model' in its name
+    :/M(ain|odel)/:           #     Regex: Add '-DBLESS_YOU' for all files of any test with 'Main' or 'Model' in its name
       - BLESS_YOU
 ```